Jagdish-Bhandari/Jagdish-Bhandari/README.md

 # 👋 Hello, I'm Jagdish!

 🎯 **Data Analyst** | 🧠 Passionate about transforming data into compelling stories
-📈 Focused on: Advanced_Excel ,Power BI, SQL,tableau,Python, Dashboard Design, and Real-Time Insights
+📈 Focused on: Power BI, SQL, Dashboard Design, and Real-Time Insights
+💼 Strong background in the **Financial Services Industry** with a Master's Degree in Accounting and Finance, and several years of experience in the **Banking sector**
 🎓 Preparing for PL-300 | 🎨 Dabbler in Graphic Design

 ---